 Saint Peter Damascene's writings are among the treasures of the Orthodox Church.
 It is in these writings that he most clearly lays out his belief that everything is a divine gift.
 Wealth is given so that a person can be merciful to others; poverty is given to engender patience; clumsiness is given for humility; health is given to so that a person can help the infirm.
 Everything, even great difficulty, is a gift, given by God for our salvation.

 Saint Peter Damascene would understand an offering like the widow's, one which cost her so much.
 He would know that she was giving back to God in gratitude for all He had given her.
-He would recognize her as another person who, like himself, knew that there is not anything that is not a gift.
+He would recognize her as another person who, like himself, knew that there isn't anything that is not a gift.